 Their ten day stay will mean big bucks for the city.

 "We're talking about over 200 teams, probably bringing in somewhere between $18-20 million in economic impact...a huge amount of hotel rooms," said Eric Engemann, vice president of the Baton Rouge Area Sports Foundation.

 Engemann says athletics are consistently keeping money rolling into the city.
-He says the 60 to 70 events taking place here annually create an estimated
+He says the 60 to 70 events taking place here annually create an estimated $30 million in tourism.

 "It's just a growth that we're seeing in the amount of people interested in a healthy lifestyle...an active lifestyle, and those types of events are going to continue to grow," said Engemann.

 Johannessen says this kind of growth keeps the city on track toward becoming a sports mecca for events other than football.